 - assisting LED capacity-building processes.

-Through these interventions and resources, local role players and interest groups are mobilised to
+Through these interventions and resources, local role players and interest groups are mobilised to achieve economic growth and creating jobs to reduce poverty.

 Municipal Demarcation Board